 Butterfly Magic in a Desert Garden

-article and images by Sandra Cosentino
+article and butterfly photos by Sandra Cosentino

 Fluttering wings of dozens of butterflies are silently rippling around my energy field as I enter this butterfly haven amid the desert garden.
 Mesmerized, I am drawn into their delicate, ephemeral world.